DRIVEN BASE

 Occupational Health and Safety Management

-*Locations subject to health and safety management: DENSO CORPORATION’s manufacturing plants, and production companies of subsidiaries in which DENSO CORPORATION’s shareholding ratio is 50% or more
+* Locations subject to occupational health and safety management: Manufacturing plants and production companies of DENSO subsidiaries of which DENSO CORPORATION’s shareholding ratio is 50% or more

 Specific Initiatives